 Feedback buttons in apps are becoming increasingly common.
 They gather users' feedback about the app and its services.

 The feedback button is a simple but effective way of getting user input on a product, app, or website.
-Feedback buttons can be used to find out what people like and dislike about the product, what they would like to see in future versions, and how they use it.
+Feedback buttons can be used to find out what people like and dislike about the product, what they want to see in future versions, and how they use it.

 Feedback buttons in-app are an integral part of any mobile app.
 They allow the users to share their feedback about the app with the developers and help them improve it.
 Feedback buttons can be used in various ways, such as: